samuel032khoury/OOD_Group/HW05/README.md

 Keys of the map are names of images as Strings assigned by users.
 The values of the map are objects (lower-level model) that directly or indirectly implement the `ImageFile` interface.

-Current abstract implementation of `ImageFile`, `AImageFile`, uses a 2-D array of Color to store (RGB) image (with no alpha channel) information, regardless of their original image format.
+Current abstract implementation of `ImageFile`, `AImageFile`, uses a 2-D array of Color to store (RGB) image ~~(with no alpha channel)~~ with choices of alpha channel. information, regardless of their original image format.
-`AImageFile` will also record the possible maximum value for Color.
-There's a map in `AImageFile`, mapping from an `IChannelOperator` to `IChannelFunction` (see below Operation Section), which already contains several basic operations.
-Inherited concrete classes can expand the map per its demand.
+`AImageFile` will also record the possible maximum value for Color. ~~There's a map in `AImageFile`,~~ ~~mapping from an `IChannelOperator` to `IChannelFunction` (see below Operation Section), which already contains several basic operations.
+Inherited concrete classes can expand the map per its demand.~~
+Currently `IImageOperation` contains all the operations that can be preformed on the `ImageFile` which the interface have a method to take in a operation and produce a new image.

-As overwritten an existing image in the image library is allowed by design, all current methods for `ImageFile` are restricted not to mutate the provided  `ImageFile` itself, but only generate a new copy with modification.
-If users want to "mutate" the original image, they can simply overwrite the value of which the key they used to retrieve an image to process.
+~~As overwritten an existing image in the image library is allowed by design, all current methods for `ImageFile` are restricted not to mutate the provided  `ImageFile` itself, but only generate a new copy with modification.
+If users want to "mutate" the original image, they can simply overwrite the value of which the key they used to retrieve an image to process.~~
+Currently, our design of the `ImageFile` doesn't allow for overwrite it.
+However, there is no need to overwrite it as now the functions/operations are seperated from the ImageFile
 #### Operation

-Operation package contains an interface `IChannelOperator` for enum classes.
+Operation.operator.colortrans package contains an interface `IColorTransOperator` for enum classes.
 Every enum member should be the name of a particular operation to convert a Color, by some defined rules, to another, which may have a modified RGB(A) value.
+Each `IColorTransOperator` contains a matrix that records the color transfer for a particular pixels.
+The matrix is defined in the enum creation and can be retrieved by calling getMatrix().
+Currently, `GreyscaleOperation` are able to use all the matrix declared.

+Operation.operator.filter package contains an interface `IFilterOperator` for enum classes.
+Each `IFilterOperator` contains a odd matrix that

-Rules can either be implemented by creating a new concrete class that implements the `IChannelFunction` interface and overwrite the `apply` method or use lambda to create an anonymous subclass that implements this interface.
-Eventually, the name and the mechanism of the operation need to be matched up and put in the `channelOperations` map located in `AImageFile` or its concrete classes.
+~~Rules can either be implemented by creating a new concrete class that implements the `IColorTransOperator` interface and overwrite the `apply` method or use lambda to create an anonymous subclass that implements this interface.~~
+~~Eventually, the name and the mechanism of the operation need to be matched up and put in the `channelOperations` map located in `AImageFile` or its concrete classes.~~

 Notes: It’s (safely) assumed that implementors would expand the map correctly, meaning the new operation added must make sense to the images stored in a particular inherited class.
 For example, implementors should realize it's meaningless to put an alpha-related operation into the map of the class that represents images that only have RBG information.